How to single crochet for beginners step by step tutorial

 If you need a more detailed walkthrough, our how to crochet for beginners guide covers this step with extra photos.

-Step 2: Chain Your Foundation Stitches
+How Do You Complete Step 2: Chain Your Foundation Stitches?

 1. Hold the hook in your right hand (or left — whichever feels natural) and the yarn in your other hand.